MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_numeric_literals.md

 - If the type suffix is `u` and the value can be represented by type `[long]` then its type is `[long]`.
 - If its value can be represented by type specified then that is its type.
-- Otherwise, that literal is ill formed.
+- Otherwise, that literal is malformed.

 ## Real literals